-She incorporates iRest and Self-Inquiry in her teachings of Yoga, somatic body awareness and meditation at her Yoga studio, Prema Yoga, on the Gold Coast, Australia and internationally.
+Rarely do I meet someone so committed to her path and with such integrity as a Yoga and iRest teacher and trainer.
+She incorporates iRest and Self-Inquiry in her teachings of Yoga, somatic body awareness and meditation at her Yoga studio, Prema Yoga, on the Gold Coast of Australia.

 I suffered from chronic depression caused by PTSD after I moved from Japan.
 It was a very challenging time as I was new to Australia and all my family and friends were in Japan.
 Interestingly, I slowly turned back to spirituality for healing and ease.
 I travelled to India and discovered Advaita (non-dual) teaching.
 I found the more I delved into the teachings of Advaita and Buddhism, that they are fundamentally not so different.